-- Introduction to Human Resource Management in Hotel
+- Introduction to Human Resource Department in Hotel

-- Importance of Human Resource Management in Hospitality and Tourism Industry
+- Importance of Human Resource Management in Hospitality & Tourism Industry

-- What is the Role of Human Resource Management in the Hotel Industry
+- What is the Role of HR in Hotel Industry?

-HRM encourages individuals to set personal goals and rewards, guiding them to shape their behavior in accordance with the objectives of the organization that employes them.
+Hotel HR encourages individuals to set personal goals and rewards, guiding them to shape their behavior in accordance with the objectives of the organization that employs them.
 HRM was traditionally called Personnel Management, a term that was used in the restricted sense of hiring and managing employees.

 - Human Resource Planning.